ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Cannot be claimed by NRI and HUF Eligible deductions can be claimed by HUF and NRI as well

-Rebate u/s 87A is deducted from tax payable Deductions are reduced from income and not the tax amount
+Rebate u/s 87A is deducted from the tax payable Deductions are reduced from income and not the tax amount

 Q- Is income tax rebate u/s 87A available on Long Term Capital Gains (LTCG)?

-Rebate u/s 87A is not available on sale or transfer of equity shares i.e. on Long Term Capital Gains from equity or others as specified under section 112A.
+Rebate u/s 87A is not available on sale or transfer of equity shares i.e., on Long Term Capital Gains from equity or others as specified under section 112A.
 It is available on all other capital gains.

 Q- Is rebate u/s 87A available on agricultural income?